hornos/shf3/README.md

 The certificate configuration is used by openssl to generate the secret key and the certificate request.
 The request is found in `$HOME/shf3/key/ssh/<MID>.csr` .
 Note that the sshkey command calls the shf3 password manager to store challenge and request passwords.

+### Password manager
+Shf3 has a basic shell based password manager.
+Passwords are stored in an sqlite database and encrypted by GPG.
+Passwords are random strings from random.org and protected by a per password master password.
+To generate a 21 character long new password:

+     passmgr -l 21 -u <ID>

+Retrive the generated password:

+    passmgr -u <ID>

+Note that the password is obscured and shown between `>` and `<` caharacters and you have to highlight it to reveal.

+Search for an ID:

+    passmgr -s <ID>

+List all passwords:

+    passmgr

+Passwords are stored in `$HOME/shf3/sql/enc_pass.sqlite` SQLite database.

 ### Encrypted directories
 If you install FUSE [encfs https://en.wikipedia.org/wiki/EncFS] you can have encripted directories.
 MID files or encrypted directories are in `$HOME/shf3/encfs` directory.
 You can create an encfs MID by: